chrisvanmeer/terraform-iac-demo/README.md

 # Terraform Infrastructure as Code Demo

-This repository is used for demo purposes to quickly showcase the provisioning of a cloud-based virtual machine running a `nginx` webserver on it, all done with a few lines of Terraform code.
-Included are examples for the three major cloud providers with guided instructions.
+This repository is used for demo purposes to quickly showcase the provisioning of a cloud-based virtual machine running a `nginx` webserver on Ubuntu Jammy, all done with Terraform.
+Included are examples for the three major cloud providers with instructions included on this page.

 ## Basic instructions